-Here's one simple way to hack your boundaries using language - this is a massive tip
+Here's a straightforward way to hack your boundaries using language - this is a massive tip.

 Do this one simple thing instead

-Change "I have to ___" or "they need me to ___" to simply "I CHOOSE ____"
+Change "I have to ___" or "they need me to ___" to "I CHOOSE ____."

-Even if in the moment I wasn't really choosing, every time I caught myself saying "I have to do this thing" instead I would say "I choose to do this thing" because then it forces the brain to evaluate.
-It makes you to take a step back.
+Even if I didn't feel like I was choosing, every time I caught myself saying, "I have to do this thing," I would say, "I choose to do this thing," because then it forces our brain to evaluate.
+It makes you take a step back.
 It kicks off an internal check.
-Do you really want to choose that thing??
-Realistically is there time and does it fit into what else needs attention?
+Do you want to choose that thing??
+Realistically is there time, and does it fit into what else needs attention?
 How does it fit into your current demands on your time and energy?
-If you really have a choice (which you DO) where will you choose to slot this thing into all the other stuff already scheduled or necessary things?
+If you have a choice (which you DO), where will you choose to slot this thing into all the other stuff already scheduled or necessary things?

+Once I started to say "I choose ___" it caused a stepping back.
 Does that make sense?
-Once I started to say "I choose ___" it caused a stepping back, objectively, is this really something I choose?
+Objectively, is this really something I choose?

-All that is related to the internal boundaries which is part of the Bulletproof Boundaries Course and it's also available for free on the website.
-Those internal boundaries and changing that language internally is massive to then impacting external boundaries because every time we say "I have to" or "they need me" to we're taking away our choice and our voice, we're losing touch with our inner self
+Choosing this way relates to internal boundaries, which is part of my Gentle Boundaries Course.
+Those internal boundaries change our internal language and shift external boundaries because every time we say "I have to" or "they need me to" we remove our choice and voice, losing touch with our inner self.

-"I choose to do this errand now" or "I choose to do this chore now" makes big chores and tasks easier because I CHOOSE is empowering
+"I choose to do this errand now" or "I choose to do this chore now" makes big chores and tasks easier because I CHOOSE empowers.

-If someone asked me to do a thing because they "needed" something, just changing it to "I choose to do this thing that this person needs" forced my brain to evaluate - OK is this something I really want to choose?
+If someone asked me to do a thing because they "needed" something, just changing it to "I choose to do this thing that this person needs" forced my brain to evaluate - is this something I want to choose?
 Realistically is it even within my capacity to do?
-Do they really need me or is someone else available?
+Do they really need me, or is someone else available?
 Can they do this thing without me?
-Honestly is this something I can fit into my current responsibilities and schedule?
-Is this an absolutely necessary thing or is it just that they want this thing?
+Honestly, is this something I can fit into my current responsibilities and schedule?
+Is this an essential thing, or just that they want it?
 Either way, when can I choose to do that thing?

-It gives you back your choice and your voice in a very gentle way
+It gives you back your choice and voice in a very gentle way.